Joseph-ljx/MP_CaseStudy/README.md

 - Design & Componenets library: [MD5 Bookstrap & React](https://mdbootstrap.com/docs/react/)
 - Hub: GitHub Actions

+**Sorry that I am not proficient in Ruby, but I have strong intension to learn it.
+Althrough this BE API is written in JS, I also cover some ruby work in ./server/ruby/userAPI.rb.
+It is simple and brief, thanks for your consideration.**

 ## :rocket: Repository Setup

 - Install [NodeJS/NPM](https://nodejs.org/en/download/)